-The Gunyama project provides an opportunity to take the best of the site’s history, ecological infrastructure and cultural sense of place and use these layers to develop community facilities that everyone will be proud of.
-The proposed starting point of the development is to set the stage with a functioning wetland that not only creates ecological and cultural values of the past but provides support to the swimming pool and building systems.
+The Green Square project provided an opportunity to take the best of the site’s history, ecological infrastructure and cultural sense of place and use these layers to develop community facilities that everyone could be proud of.
+The proposed starting point of the development was to set the stage with a functioning wetland that not only would create ecological and cultural values of the past but provide support to the swimming pool and building systems.

-The new aquatic centre not only sits within the wetland but also de nes the intersection of Zetland and Joynton Avenues with a cluster of architectural forms reminiscent of Zetland’s industrial past.
-Openness to the street-edge provides opportunities for pub- lic and social engagement.
-The architecture corresponds to the wetlands of Gunyama Park, bringing together and reminding us of the site’s important natural, indigenous and industrial histories.
+The new aquatic centre was not only placed within the wetland but also defined the intersection of Zetland and Joynton Avenues with a cluster of architectural forms reminiscent of Zetland’s industrial past.
+Openness to the street-edge provided opportunities for public and social engagement.
+The architecture corresponded to the wetlands of Gunyama Park, bringing together and reminding us of the site’s important natural, indigenous and industrial history.

-The unique combination of landscape, recreation and architectural form create the right environment for temporary architecture to encourage start up businesses within Stage Two.
-These temporary business incubators can be relocated giving flexibility to the Stage Two area.
+The unique combination of landscape, recreation and architectural form was intended to create the right environment for temporary architecture to encourage start up businesses within Stage Two.
+These temporary business incubators could be relocated giving flexibility to the Stage Two area.